talwat/blog/docs/posts/arch-on-arm.md

 ## Formatting & Mounting our partitions

-First, format the root partition as `ext4` like so:
+First, format the root partition as `ext4`.
 The root partition would be the second partition on the drive, for example: `/dev/sda2`.

 ```sh
 mkfs.ext4 /dev/root_partition
 ```

-And to format the EFI System partition run:m
+And then format the EFI System partition.
 The EFI system partition would be the first partition on the drive, for example: `/dev/sda1`.

 ```sh